colinkiama/Youtube-App-Launcher-UWP/README.md

 # Youtube-App-Launcher-UWP
-Opens youtube links, parses the VideoID out of them them uses the ID to launch videos in other Windows 10 YouTube apps using their URI schemes
+A UWP app that Opens YouTube links, parses the Video ID out of them, then uses the Video ID to launch other Windows 10 YouTube apps using their URI schemes and play the video on those apps.

 ![Video Demo](img/YoutubeAppLauncherDemo.gif)
 Need help or have questions?
 Contact me at colinkiama@gmail.com